 SUBMITTING TO BROADWAY BOUND THEATRE FESTIVAL

-Only 20 plays will be selected to receive three performances in the 88-seat Theatre One at the renowned Off Broadway performance center, Theatre Row.
+Only 20 productions will be selected to receive three performances in the 99-seat Theatre Two at the renowned Off Broadway performance center, Theatre Row.
 Right on 42nd Street, in the heart of the theater district, this space is the choice of many professional Off Broadway premieres.